kennethchow/kennethchow.github.io/_posts/2017-05-02-Project-Luther.md

 ## Project Luther

-Using strain data obtained from [Allbud](https://www.allbud.com/) which included genetics, THC content, positive effects, medical uses and flavors I built a regression model to predict the genetics of a strain using the known traits of said strain.
+Using strain data obtained from [Allbud](https://www.allbud.com/) which included genetics, THC content, positive effects, medical uses, and flavors I built a regression model to predict the genetics of a strain using the known traits of said strain.

   > Cannabis can be classified into two main species: Cannabis Indica and Cannabis Sativa.
 In scientific nomenclature the first word refers to the Genus - a taxonomic category within which species share similar traits.
 This has enabled crossbreeding which has given rise to the vast variety of Sativa/Indica hybrids taking different proportions of genetics from parent strains.